1wunderkind/loopgpt-backend/WEEK6_COMPLETE.md

 **Backend API: READY TO LAUNCH** ✅

-The LoopGPT backend is production-ready and can be launched immediately after completing load testing.
+The LooptOS backend is production-ready and can be launched immediately after completing load testing.
 The system demonstrates:

 - Strong security posture (90/100)